-North America’s second-largest hauler and recycling processor is constructing a facility in Las Vegas that will produce recycled PET flake and provide a deeper sort of recovered olefins.
+North America’s second-largest hauler and recycling processor is constructing a facility in Las Vegas that will produce recycled PET flake and provide a deeper sort of other recovered resins.

 The Republic Services Polymer Center, announced this morning, is being driven by a variety of emerging market forces, according to Pete Keller, Republic’s vice president of recycling and sustainability.

 Among other factors are recycled-content legislation in various states as well as voluntary post-consumer resin (PCR) commitments by brands.
 These trends are spurring a rising need for recycled resin in packaging, Keller said in an interview.